gfonsecabr/shadoks-robots/README.md

 # shadoks-robots
-Shadoks CG:SHOP 2021 competition code
+Shadoks CG:SHOP 2021 competition code.
+For more information, please check https://arxiv.org/abs/2103.13956

 - robot_by_robot: Code to obtain initial solutions one robot at a time using storage networks